twitter/finatra/finatra/README.md

 Message Body Readers and Writers
 ======================================================
-[TODO]
+Documentation coming soon.
+See [example](finatra-http/src/test/scala/com/twitter/finatra/integration/tweetexample/main/TweetsEndpointServer.scala#L21).

 <a name="json">JSON</a>
 ===============================
 Finatra improves on the already excellent [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
-JSON support is provided in the [finatra-jackson](https://github.com/twitter/finatrav2/tree/master/finatra/finatra-jackson) library, which can be used outside of Finatra as a replacement for jackson-module-scala or jerkson.
+JSON support is provided in the [finatra-jackson][finatra-jackson] library, which can be used outside of Finatra HTTP as a replacement for jackson-scala-module or jerkson.

 ## Features
+* Usable outside of finatra (and will become ***REMOVED***'s default json renderer in the future).
 * FinatraObjectMapper which provides additional Scala friendly methods not found in ScalaObjectMapper.
 * Guice module for injecting FinatraObjectMapper (with support for customization e.g. snake_case vs camelCase).
 * Custom `case class` deserializer which overcomes limitations in jackson-scala-module.